Security guidelines

 8. Verify that the following eBMC configuration and settings are correctly configured:

-• Settings > Date and time
+• Settings > Updating date and time settings

-• Settings > Network
+• Settings > Configuring network settings

 • Security and access > User management